 Lets be honest competitiveness lives in our hearts.
-Its what drives us to become the best on this planet, saying that competition isn’t bad but where it gets to a point that everywhere we turn to, everything you see, this competitive state to survive in everyday life becomes a mode of survival and the tactics used by social generations, and nations to making it a thriving industry have evolved us into wild beasts making the number one spot.
+Its what drives us to become the best on this planet, saying that competition isn’t bad but it gets to a point that everywhere we turn to everything you see, this competitive state to survive in everyday life becomes a mode of survival and the tactics used by social generations, and nations to making it a thriving industry have evolved us into wild beasts making the number one spot.
 That is not natural evolution but man made over a considerable amount of time.

 The great influences of the new generation is the emergence and popularity of reality shows, you-tube stars, Instagramers, self made people in the last 50 years competing against each other.
 Eyes merged on a screen where we live the lives they live, a pretence to reality.
-The media and governments around the globe have been too glued on establishing law on space race missions, arms race or who can make the tallest building in the world as a piece of accomplishment is more important than the mere helping of society of ordinary civilians and basic needs to life.
-It is ingrained in society at the very bottom where we have to compete to get to the top universities just to make a name and a 6 figure sum, to being the financial centre of the world, to the brand leader in technological innovation and medical breakthroughs and to dominate the Nobel prize awards and name your place in history, after all that is what the end goal is, a name is history. however where does one stop, and at what means does it take to accomplish the goal by making unnecessary sacrifices and ignoring the vast amount of average population who barely survive let alone compete.
+The media and governments around the globe have been too glued on establishing law on space race missions, arms race, building fences or who can make the tallest building in the world as a piece of accomplishment is more important than the mere helping of society of ordinary civilians and basic needs to life.
+It is ingrained in society at the very bottom where we have to compete to get to the top universities just to make a name and a 6 figure sum, to being the financial centre of the world, to the brand leader in technological innovation and medical breakthroughs and to dominate the Nobel prize awards and name your place in history, after all that is what the end goal is, a name is history.
+However where does one stop, and at what means does it take to accomplish the goal by making unnecessary sacrifices and ignoring the vast amount of average population who barely survive let alone compete.
 You have countries like India where 90% of the population are living under poverty lines yet you see headlines stating ‘India overtakes Canada in space competitiveness’ where they have become the main competitors in the space race. what are the society missing here, when did it become a trend to place iron foundations to make the tallest building a priority over a starving nation but why is the world thriving to be so competitive towards each other.

 It certainly seems as if beating others and being better than them has become a national obsession, whether getting into the best schools, winning in sports, making the most money or conquering the most lands, and mans ego and obsession is ultimately growing.